autotelic/fastify-mail/README.md

 -  sendMail: 'function' - Calls `createMessage` to generate an message and uses [fastify-nodemailer](https://github.com/lependu/fastify-nodemailer) to send the generated email.
   - Accepts the following arguments:
     - message: 'object'
+            *This is a valid 'message' object as per the Nodemailer API*
         - from: 'string' - The email address the email is to be sent from.
         - to: 'array' - Comma separated list or an array of recipients email addresses (`string`) that will appear on the To: field
         - cc: 'array' - Comma separated list or an array of recipients email addresses (`string`) that will appear on the Cc: field